Debt Camel

 You can make an affordability complaint and ask for a refund of overdraft charges if:

-• your overdraft limit was increased to a level you would be unable to clear; or
+- your overdraft limit was increased to a level you are unable to clear; or

 This article shows how to make an affordability complaint to your bank, with a free template letter to use.